Therapy And Support Groups For Social Skills Issues

 Corrective Recapitulation of the Primary Family Group

 This one is a little more complicated.
 Basically, the idea is that when people first join a group they can unconsciously transfer their feelings and baggage about their family onto other members.
-For example, they may see the therapist leading the group as being like their overly critical mother.
-They may see another talkative member as their popular, attention-seeking brother.
-If all goes well the group member can have a more safe, positive experience with this substitute family, and work through some of their childhood issues.
+For example, they may see the facilitator as being like their overly critical mother.
+They may see another talkative member as their popular, attention seeking sister.
+If all goes well that member can have a safe, positive experience with this substitute family, and work through some of their childhood baggage.

 The effectiveness of social skills groups

 A lot of research studies have evaluated the effectiveness of various social skills groups.
 What they find is that they help, but just a little.
 That sounds bleak, and like I'm undercutting the whole point of this article, but I'll try to put that finding in perspective.
 If someone has a lot of difficulty socializing, an 8-week treatment group, or a monthly visit to a support group, isn't going to miraculously cure all their problems, but it's still useful.
 I think it's like if a 12-year-old basketball player went to a special training camp over the summer.
 His skills are going to be better after he's done, and he may have picked up some foundational principles that will continue to improve his game long down the road, but in the grand scheme of things he's still twelve and a work in progress.
-All things being equal it was better for his development that he attended the camp, but it isn't going to single handedly get him into the NBA.
+All things being equal it was better for his development that he attended the camp, but it isn't going to single-handedly get him into the NBA.
+Many people say attending a group has been great for them, even if the results are subtle or don't translate to some numbers changing on a formal assessment.

 Where to find social skills groups

-If the idea of joining a group interests you there are a couple of ways to find them:
+If the idea of joining a group interests you there are a couple of ways to find them.
+Unfortunately groups aren't always as available as one-on-one counseling, but here are some things to try:

 - If you're in university or college your school's counseling services probably offers a variety of groups.
 If they don't have one regarding social skills, you could always request that they look into starting one.

-- Sometimes sites like Craigslist will have relevant listings in the Groups page of the Community section.
+- Sometimes classified ad sites or social media groups will have relevant listings, for example in the Groups page of a Community section.

 - Mental health agencies in your community may offer a group that fits your needs.
-For example, the local branch of a Mood Disorders Association may offer support groups for anxiety.
-An organization that provides autism-related services may hold social skills training groups for adults with Asperger's Syndrome.
+For example, the local branch of a mood disorders association may offer support groups for anxiety.
+An organization that provides autism-related services may hold social skills training groups for adults with Autism Spectrum Disorder.
 Even if a particular agency doesn't have the kind of group you'd like, you could always get in contact and ask if they can point you in the right direction.

 - If you're in high school you could talk to the school's guidance counselor or social worker.
 If you have a good relationship with your parents, you could even ask them to help you find one.